 This tutorial discusses using the Spyder4Express to calibrate most desktop screens – that is, screens which have buttons and menus to control contrast, brightness and colour.

-(To the best of my knowledge, this tutorial should be fairly applicable to the Spyder3Express as well, though not precisely.)
+(To the best of my knowledge, this tutorial should be fairly applicable to the Spyder3Pro as well, though not precisely.)

 Part 1: Screen setup

 Make sure you’re in good light.
-You’re about to make some preliminary comparisons between your screen and your prints, and viewing prints in dim light is a futile exercise.
+Viewing prints in dim light is a futile exercise.
 It needs to be bright enough, and white enough.
 Read this if you haven’t already done so.

 Reset to factory defaults (first time only)